 Information Systems for Managerial Decision Making

-Beginning in fall 2018, the School of Library and Information Management (SLIM) will offer graduate assistantship awards to two (2) Ph.D. students.
+The School of Library and Information Management (SLIM) offers graduate assistantship awards to two (2) Ph.D. students.
 Eligible individuals for these awards must first be accepted by the SLIM faculty in the Doctor of Philosophy degree program, complete all the ESU admission requirements and be found eligible for a graduate degree.

 Each Ph.D. student selected will be offered a $20,000 Graduate Assistantship award with tuition waiver requiring 20 hours of work each week for 12 months.